Comprehending Mesothelioma: Indications, Treatment, and Preventive Measures

 - Support: Patients diagnosed with peritoneal mesothelioma commonly find help from a multidisciplinary approach to care.
 Support from healthcare professionals, including oncologists, surgeons, and palliative care specialists, can help manage symptoms and improve the quality of life for patients.

-3. Pericardial asbestos-related cancer
+3. Pericardial mesothelioma

 Here are some key points about pericardial mesothelioma: